issalig/toshiba_air_cond/README.md

 - Pass the wires through the ventilation holes of the cover.
 - Insert dupont wires on the terminals and screw them again
 - Close the cover
-- Connect dupont wires to the pcb and you are done.
+- Connect dupont wires to the pcb (A,B)
+- Plug the Wemos D1 mini into the pcb
+- Power Wemos with usb cable and the led will start blinking (if you have already programmed it)

 Just switch it on/off while you are in bed.
 If you like it just send me a beer and/or improve the project!